-This analysis shows that in fiscal year (FY) 2018-19, TRU's operations and student spending, together with the enhanced productivity of its alumni, generated \$1.5 billion in added income for the British Columbia economy.
-The additional income of \$1.5 billion is approximately equal to 0.6% of the province's gross provincial product (GPP).
-The impact of \$1.5 billion is equivalent to supporting 17,437 jobs.
-For further perspective, this means that one out of every 150 jobs in British Columbia is supported by the activities of TRU and its students.
+This analysis shows that in fiscal year (FY) 2023-24, TRU's operations, construction, and student spending, together with the enhanced productivity of its alumni, generated

+\$2.2 billion in added income for the British Columbia economy.
+The additional income of \$2.2 billion is approximately equal to 0.6% of the province's gross provincial product (GPP).
+For perspective, this impact from the university is greater than the entire Management of Companies & Enterprises industry in the province.
+The impact of \$2.2 billion is equivalent to supporting 20,327 jobs.
 These economic impacts break down as follows: